sagebei/cdl/README.md

 Directory structure
 - bind: export all the functionality to a python module and provide the bash script install it.
-- core: the key functionality for manipulating triplet-rules and condorcet domains.
+- core: the key functionality for manipulating triple-rules and condorcet domains.
 - tools:

 Brief introduction to the Condorcet Domain.